Calibration of syndrome measurements in a single experiment: Mathematical background for our calibration procedure

+To conclude, we explain how some interpolation between the extreme cases of recording every single syndrome or averaging over all can be achieved.
+For a subset $X\subseteq \ftwo^m$ consider the state

 obtained in the situation that a result in $X$ was measured but the specific one not recorded.
-For suitable sets the above statement can be generalized, allowing some interpolation between the extreme cases of recording every single syndrome or none at all. \begin{cor} Let $W\subseteq \ftwo^m$ be a $k$-dimensional $\bF_2$-linear subspace.
+If $X$ is suitably choosen, the inversion formula can be generalized. \begin{cor} Let $W\subseteq \ftwo^m$ be a $k$-dimensional $\bF_2$-linear subspace.
 Writing \( [u] = u+W \) for the cosets we have the equality

 In particular, for $W=\ftwo^m$ this simplifies to